Antiquities conservator Erik Risser working on Apollo’s drapery in the Conservation Studio at the Getty Villa

 One of the first methods of analysis was X-radiography of the whole figure.
 Besides allowing us to see “inside” Apollo, the X-ray images showed that the two bronze drapery ends were much thicker than the rest of the statue—which explained their disproportionate weight.

 In addition, we could also see very clearly that the drapery ends had been attached to the arms with a series of screws.
-Investigation of these joins under magnification, combined with ultraviolet (UV) photography, helped us to identify the extent to which materials such as lead solder and colophony had been used both as reinforcements and to conceal the joins.
+Investigation of these joins under magnification, combined with ultraviolet (UV) photography (shown below), helped us to identify the extent to which materials such as lead solder and colophony had been used both as reinforcements and to conceal the joins.
 Having conducted these visual—and non-invasive—studies, we made the decision to remove the two drapery ends for further analysis.

 Once we had removed the drapery ends, we encountered another puzzle.
 There were holes in the arms, but they did not all correlate with the screws that were used to attach the sections of the bronze drapery.
 On the right arm, for example, there is a third hole that’s somewhat smaller than the other two.